 Strangest DUI Violations

 Ever been ‘under the influence’ of alcohol while driving something other than a car?
-Checkout these wild and strange DUI violations.
-From dolphin-back to bikes, horse-drawn buggies to golf carts, there are as many moving violation types for drinkers than you ever thought possible.
-Which do you think is weirdest?
+Checkout these wild and strange DUI violations in Washington.
+From dolphin-back to bikes, horse-drawn buggies to golf carts, there are as many moving violation types for drinkers in the state than you ever thought possible, including DUI violations in Washington.
+Which do you think is the weirdes?

 An Amish man was arrested for driving while intoxicated in his horse-drawn buggy after drinking about 12 beers.
 He told police he was a “bad Amish”.

 On a dare a man started up a steamroller, but drove it into a car.
 Police, realizing he was intoxicated, arrested him.

 If you are intoxicated and let another intoxicated person drive your car, both you and the driver can be charged with a DUI in Virginia Beach, Virginia.